13 Top-Rated Hiking Trails in Montana

 Read More: Top Things to Do in Flathead National Forest

 From the Beehive Basin Trailhead, it's just over three miles to reach Beehive Basin with approximately 1,500 feet of elevation gain.
-The trail is well marked and well-traveled, and the view of the imposing Lone Peak and pristine alpine meadows encourage hikers to take their time with a visit.
+The trail is well-marked and well-traveled, and the view of the imposing Lone Peak and pristine alpine meadows encourages hikers to take their time with a visit.

 Another popular hike in the Big Sky area is Ousel Falls, with a starting point located only 10 miles from the Beehive Basin Trailhead.
 Offering a family-friendly, two-mile round trip, the trail to Ousel Falls is wide and well-maintained and located close to the Big Sky town center.

 Farther north on Highway 191, the Lava Lake Trail offers a more challenging six-mile round trip with scenic lakeside views.
-Beehive Basin and these surrounding trails are accessible from Bozeman with a scenic 50-mile drive.
+Beehive Basin and these surrounding trails are just the tip of the many fun things to do in Big Sky.
+And all three hikes are accessible from Bozeman with a scenic 50-mile drive.

 Holland Lake is within the lush Seeley-Swan Valley in Northwest Montana.
-It's flanked by the Swan and Mission Mountains within natural and recreational appeal lining its generous banks.
+It's flanked by the Swan and Mission Mountains, with natural and recreational appeal lining its generous banks.
 Alongside a popular lakeside campground and resort, Holland Lake also provides an easy day hike to a stunning waterfall with a great view.

-Plenty more breathtaking hiking trails can be found throughout the Seeley-Swan Valley between Big Fork and Seeley Lake, including the popular Morrell Falls National Recreation Trail located farther south along Highway 83.
+Plenty more breathtaking hiking trails are found throughout the Seeley-Swan Valley between Big Fork and Seeley Lake, including the popular Morrell Falls National Recreation Trail located farther south along Highway 83.

 The Beaten Path, also known as East Rosebud Trail, is a stunning alpine trek through the Absaroka-Beartooth Wilderness in southern Montana.
 It spans 26 miles from East Rosebud Lake near Red Lodge to the Clarks Fork Trailhead on the Beartooth Highway.
 Along the way, the surrounding wilderness reveals stunning alpine lakes, prominent peaks, and a sense of exploration far off the normal path.

 While marathon hikers can accomplish the hike in a single day, most take their time exploring the deep wilderness with a backpacking trip.
-With plenty of side routes available and generous elevation gains, the route typically takes three to five days.
+The route typically takes three to five days, with plenty of side routes available and generous elevation gains.
 Alternatively, day hikers can make an out-and-back journey to places like Elk Lake or Rimrock Lake.

 Most hikes start at East Rosebud Lake.
 This direction is a little more uphill but affords the best views.
 Shuttling a car is a big logistic of hiking The Beaten Path.
 It's approximately three hours of driving to connect the two trailheads.
 The best option is a planned key exchange with another hiking party along the trail.